bixbydev/Bixby/README.md

 Also, this is my first "real" python project, so don't expect it to look like it was written by a team of professional software developers.

 Use at your own risk.
 If you do use this software I would love to hear about it. bradleyhilton@bradleyhilton.com

+There are many things that still need to be done to make this work.

+You need to have to Google Python Client Library installed (which is now depricated) You need to have cx_Oracle installed to work with PowerSchool/Oracle You need to have MySQLdb installed to work with MySQL

+TO-DO:
+	-- Add an empty DB
+	-- Switch DB to Postgres
+	-- Update to work with Google Admin SDK